Nakwendaa/chevauchement-max/README.md

 # chevauchement-max

-Projet Java.
+Java project.

-Algorithme d'alignement global entre deux séquences.
-Assemblage de fragments.
-Obtenir un alignement entre un facteur de X′ de X et Y , tel que le score de cet alignement soit le meilleur parmi tous les facteurs de X.
+Algorithm of global alignment between two sequences.
+Assembly of fragments.
+Obtain an alignment between a X′ factor of X and Y, such that the score of this alignment is the best among all the factors of X.

 ## Usage